Dextron04/ai-blog-generator-interview-TushinKulshreshtha/README.md

 - **Professional Quality:** Uses OpenAI's advanced language models for natural, engaging, and informative content.
 - **Easy to Use:** Just enter a keyword and get a ready-to-publish blog post.
 - **Automated Content:** Never miss a day—fresh content is generated automatically every day.
+- **All Posts Saved:** Every generated post is saved for your records and future use.

 ---